 Former headhunters embroiled in a decades-long fight for independence, the Naga tribes inhabit the remote, mountainous borderlands of Northeast India and Myanmar.
 For centuries the Naga perched on their hilltops in near isolation but today, more than a hundred years after the first soldiers, surveyors and missionaries tramped into these wild borderlands, their culture is fast disappearing.
 The last living headhunters will soon be dead, only a handful of shamans remain and their rich cultural traditions are vanishing beneath a tide of external influences.

-If you’ve read my last book, Land of the Dawn-Lit Mountains, you’ll know I’m an ardent fan of Ursula Graham-Bower.
+If you’ve read Antonia’s last book, Land of the Dawn-Lit Mountains, you’ll know she’s an ardent fan of Ursula Graham-Bower.
 This ‘pert, pretty’ Roedean educated debutante set sail for India in 1937, aged 23, with the vague idea of going to Nagaland to ‘potter about’ with her camera and maybe write a book.
 A few years later she was captaining a 150-strong Zeme Naga guerrilla unit against the Japanese Army – and with great success.
 Not only did the Zeme Naga worship her as a goddess, but many an Allied pilot shot down in these remote jungles owed her their life.
 To this day, Ursula remains the only female guerrilla commando in the history of the British Army.
 What a woman!